 Bringing country rock to the masses

-Parsons’ move to The Byrds lined up with his yearning desire for the spotlight and instantly gained him more visibility.
-Though musically the ISB was in tune with Parsons’ artistic ambitions, he simply had his sights set on bigger things and The Byrds were the ideal band for him to get closer to his rock star dreams.
-As one of the most iconic groups of the 1960s, The Byrds helped popularize both folk-rock and psychedelic rock, charting numerous songs over the course of a few year span.
-When bassist Chris Hillman recruited Parsons to join the band, Byrds leader Roger McGuinn initially thought they had hired a piano player.
-It didn’t take long for them to realize their newest member was loaded with talent and his enthusiasm for country music immediately impacted the direction of their next record.
+Gram’s move to The Byrds lined up with his yearning desire for the spotlight.
+Though the ISB was perfectly in tune with Gram’s artistic ambitions, he had always envisioned obtaining a bigger platform for his art and The Byrds were the ideal band for him to achieve it.
+As one of the most iconic groups of the 1960s, The Byrds helped popularize both folk-rock and psychedelic rock, charting numerous songs over the span of a few years.
+When bassist Chris Hillman recruited Parsons to fill in with the band, Byrds leader Roger McGuinn initially thought they had hired a piano player.
+It didn’t take long for them to realize their newest sideman was loaded with talent.
+Gram’s enthusiasm for country music would immediately impact the direction of their next record.

-The Byrds were not new to the flavors of country, as they had experimented with elements of it throughout their first five records (see “Satisfied Mind”).
-With David Crosby out and Parsons in, they jumped all the way in, merging California and Nashville like no one had ever done before on their sixth studio album Sweetheart of the Rodeo.
-They took Bob Dylan songs (as they always did) and recreated them into dreamy, pedal steel singalongs (“You Ain’t Goin’ Nowhere” and “Nothing Was Delivered”).
-They turned quiet oldies ballads into honky tonk ditties and banjo guitar jams (“You’re Still On My Mind” and “Pretty Boy Floyd”).
+The Byrds were not completely new to the flavors of country (Hillman’s primary instrument was the mandolin), and had dabbled with elements of it on previous recordings (see “Satisfied Mind”).
+With David Crosby out and Gram now in, they jumped in headfirst, merging California and Nashville in ways previously unseen, on their sixth studio album Sweetheart of the Rodeo.
+This time around, their traditional Bob Dylan covers were recreated into dreamy, pedal steel singalongs (“You Ain’t Goin’ Nowhere” and “Nothing Was Delivered”).
+Quiet oldies ballads were turned into honky tonk ditties and banjo guitar jams (“You’re Still On My Mind” and “Pretty Boy Floyd”).
 The album marked the deepest immersion into country music ever recorded by a rock band, especially one with major commercial viability.

-Parsons’ short stint with The Byrds saw him make the jump from being a traditional and well-versed folk singer to that of a compelling songwriter and visionary.
-Though seemingly still very young and relatively unexposed to the vices that would eventually lead to his demise, Parsons’ songs began to elicit shades of a lonely, tormented soul – something that would appear extremely prevalent on future recordings.
-His harrowing delivery on likes like “I pray every night for death to come” (“Life in Prison”) still prompts intense dolor.
+Gram’s short stint with The Byrds saw him make the jump from being a well-versed folk and country singer to that of a compelling songwriter and visionary.
+Though still young in age and not completely yet exposed to the vices that would eventually lead to his demise, Gram’s songs began to elicit shades of a lonely, tormented soul – something that would appear extremely prevalent on his future recordings.
+His cold, helpless delivery on lines like “I pray every night for death to come,” from The Byrds’ cover of Merle Haggard’s “Life in Prison,” prompts intense dolor.

-Before the year was over, Parsons was out of The Byrds, but his impact would be felt for years to come.
+Before the year was over, Gram was out of The Byrds, but the ripple effects of his tenure with the band would be felt for years to come.